jessepav/lacygoill-wiki-backup/bug/vim.md

     endfu

 ##
-## bug: can delete a function-local or block-local function nested in a legacy function
+## can delete a function-local or block-local function nested in a legacy function

 MWE for a function-local function: